 Isotherm R-value 145 mm Thick achieves an R-value of 3.70 when installed.
 Read more on Isotherm Ceiling Insulation

 Whether you are building a new structure or are planning to add roof insulation to an older home.
 In fact, you will only improve its energy efficiency if the insulation is installed correctly.
 When comparing different insulations for your home, one thing that you should pay careful attention to is the R-value.
 Insulation is rated based on its thermal resistance, or the ability of a specific material to resist the flow of heat.
 This is measured in units that are referred to as R-values.
+The Higher the Isotherm R-value the better the winter benefits of Isotherm will be.

 Higher Isotherm R-Value = Better Thermal Performance